Walter Allason

-Brigadier General Walter Allason, (25 October 1875 – 11 January 1960) was an English swimmer, diver, and a senior officer of the British Army who distinguished himself in battle during the First World War.
+Brigadier-General Walter Allason, (25 October 1875 – 11 January 1960) was an English swimmer, diver, and a senior officer of the British Army who distinguished himself in battle during the First World War.

 Early life and career

 Walter Allason was born in Paddington in London on 25 October 1875, the son of Elizabeth Thomazine née Allen (1844–1925) and Alfred Allason (1840–1890), a retired officer of the Royal Marines.
 He was the grandson of the architect Thomas Allason.
 The 1891 Census records Walter Allason as a scholar at Bourne Hill School and reading for the Army Exam.
 He passed out of the Royal Military College at Sandhurst as a gentleman cadet, following which he was commissioned as a second lieutenant in the 4th (Reserve) Battalion, Manchester Regiment on 23 July 1894, and was promoted to lieutenant in 1896.
 He was transferred to the Bedfordshire Regiment as a second lieutenant on 9 December 1896 and was promoted back to lieutenant on 1 July 1898.

 After service in the Second Boer War, Allason was seconded for service in the Foreign Office in 1902.
-He was promoted to major in October 1913 and was appointed second-in-command of the 1st Battalion, Bedfordshire Regiment when it was posted to France on 16 August 1914, at the start of the First World War.
+He was promoted to major in October 1913 and was appointed second-in-command of the 1st Battalion, Bedfordshire Regiment, when it was posted to France on 16 August 1914, at the start of the First World War.

-Allason was wounded in action and in 1915 was awarded his the Distinguished Service Order (DSO).
+Allason was wounded in action and in 1915 was appointed a Companion of the Distinguished Service Order (DSO).
 He was wounded again on Hill 60 in April 1915 and after his recovery he was appointed to command the 8th (Service) Battalion, Bedfordshire Regiment, but rejoined the 1st Battalion for the Battle of the Somme in 1916.
 He was awarded a Bar to his DSO for the Somme, possibly as a result of the battalion's attack on Falfemont Farm in September 1916.
 The citation for the Bar reads:

 Maj. (temp.
 Lt.-Col.) Walter Allason, D.S.O., Bedf.
 R. For conspicuous gallantry in action.
 He executed an attack with the greatest initiative and resource, thereby enabling a strong enemy position to be captured.
 He handled his battalion with great skill throughout the operations.

 Allason was wounded for a third time in December 1916 when, inspecting the trenches at the front line, he was accidentally shot by a young and jumpy subaltern.
 The wound was serious enough for Allason to be removed from duty, only able to return to the command of the 1st Battalion after the war.
-In 1918, Allason was promoted to temporary brigadier general in April 1918 and was appointed to command the 52nd Infantry Brigade, 17th (Northern) Division, taking over from Brigadier General Archibald James Fergusson Eden after he was wounded.
-Allason was promoted to brigadier general and placed on the retired list on 25 October 1925 when he reached 50 years of age, the compulsory retirement age for officers.
+In 1918, Allason was promoted to temporary brigadier general in April 1918 and was appointed to command the 52nd Infantry Brigade, part of the 17th (Northern) Division, taking over from Brigadier General Archibald James Fergusson Eden after he was wounded, and commanding it until after the war ended due to the Armistice with Germany.

+Allason, promoted in January 1919 to brevet lieutenant colonel, was promoted to brigadier general and placed on the retired list on 25 October 1925 when he reached 50 years of age, the compulsory retirement age for officers.